 Negotiations for a comprehensive trade agreement with Australia were launched on 18 June 2018.
 Negotiations for a deal with New Zealand were launched on 21 June 2018.
 In both cases there have been further rounds of talks since then.

 Negotiations with Mexico on modernising the EU-Mexico Global Agreement started in June 2016.
-A political agreement was found on 21 April 2018 and the full legal text is expected to be finalised by the end of the year.
+A political agreement was found on 21 April 2018.
+However, it still needs to be approved by the Council and the European Parliament before it can enter into force.

-The latest round of negotiations with Chile took place in May 2018 and the date for the next one still has to be determined.
+The seventh round of negotiations with Chile took place in May 2020 by video conference.

 Southern Mediterranean and Middle East

-There are various agreements, including association agreements to especially boost trade in goods.
+There are various agreements, including association agreements particularly to boost trade in goods.
 There are also talks on expanding these agreements in areas such as agriculture and industrial standards with individual countries.